-Medicaid (Apple Health)
+Apple Health (Medicaid)

-Given the significant role Medicaid plays in Washington's health care system, the number of residents who rely on Medicaid as their source of health coverage, and the complexity of the program rules, Medicaid will be a foundational component of the Commission's design for the universal system.
+Medicaid plays a significant role in Washington's health care system.
+Because of the number of residents who rely on Medicaid as their source of health coverage and the complexity of the program rules, Medicaid will be a foundational component of the Commission's design for the universal system.
 While Medicare and ERISA present significant federal barriers, there may be a path forward for Medicaid.